-A gust of cool breeze teased my burning face and I was already regretting for wearing the winter coat I bought in Toronto.
-I could feel my hands getting damp under the gloves when I realized that I was over dressed for the weather.
+A gust of cool breeze teased my burning face and I was already regretting wearing the winter coat I bought in Toronto.
+I could feel my hands getting damp under the gloves when I realized that I was overdressed for the weather.
 But that was the last thing that bothered me at that moment.
-I was so happy to see clear stoned paved streets without any snow on them (I had left Toronto at the worst case of snow storm, temperature lowering to almost -40 degrees).
+I was so happy to see clear stoned paved streets without any snow on them (I had left Toronto in the worst case of a snowstorm, temperature lowering to almost -40 degrees).

-Before coming to La Rochelle, I thought that it would be a highly commercialized city as it is a sea port, with lots of businesses and overcrowded population.
+Before coming to La Rochelle, I thought that it would be a highly commercialized city as it is a seaport, with lots of businesses and an overcrowded population.

-My apartment is right at the city center so everything is at my doorstep.
-There are three restaurants/bars right outside my building, which is sometimes annoying when you have to wake up at the middle of the night because of the party outside.
-Otherwise, every kind of shops like, chocolatier, bakeries, grocery shops, and of course designer shops, are in walking distance.
+My apartment is right in the city center so everything is at my doorstep.
+There are three restaurants/bars right outside my building, which is sometimes annoying when you have to wake up in the middle of the night because of the party outside.
+Otherwise, every kind of shop like, chocolatier, bakeries, grocery shops, and of course designer shops, are within walking distance.

-I had really difficult time to find an adapter in shops nearby.
-So, me and my friend had to go to a big supermarket called Hyper U to find it.
+I had a really difficult time to find an adapter in shops nearby.
+So, I and my friend had to go to a big supermarket called Hyper U to find it.
 We got lucky.

 Overall, I feel La Rochelle is the place to be.
 This time of year is a low season and the city is quiet.
-I am excited to see when it comes out with full colors.
+I am excited to see when it comes out in full colours.